Kathrar29a/PinThree/README.md

 By Kathrar29a

-Rebuilding from PinTwo due to music error
+Switch development enviroment to Windows 11